 (87 min, 2004) Produced, directed and shot by Catherine Gund.
 Ann Krsul and Leslie Sullivan want to be mothers together.
 Ann will carry the baby, and Leslie will leave her job to stay at home and raise their child.
 Choosing the route of the anonymous sperm bank, they hope to match Leslie's vital statistics so that Ann can give birth to a baby with the potential to look like them both.
 Ann is a worrier, compulsively analyzing and judging their performance at each stage of the process.
 Leslie is soothing, a quiet counterpoint.
 Together they ride the menstrual roller coaster, until finally, one year later, Ann is pregnant.
 At first both women continue to work.
 Free time is consumed by pre-birth activity: baby shower registration, Lamaze class and design of the baby announcement.
 Between events they argue with relatives over how to explain two mommies to their nieces and nephews.
 Gund follows the Krsul-Sullivan household during Grace's first year.
 As Ann and Leslie make their way, we are with them, meeting challenges universal to all families and facing those unique to lesbians.
 Distributed by First Run Features.
-The DVD is available through Netflix and on Amazon.com.
+The DVD is available on Amazon.com.